david-a-wheeler/railroader/.github/issue_template.md

 #### Other Error

-// Please run Brakeman with `--debug` to see the full stack trace.
+// Please run Railroader with `--debug` to see the full stack trace.

 Stack trace: